Collective rest is more than a break. It's a reset.

 THE DETAILS

-Up to 10 applicants will receive a $5,000 grant and support to provide their entire team with one-week (5 consecutive work days) of paid time-off, taking place at the same time for all employees, and implemented between the months of August ‘24 - February ’25.
+10 grantees will receive a $3,000 grant and wrap-around support to provide their entire team with one-week (5 consecutive work days) of paid time-off, taking place at the same time for all employees, and implemented between the months of March - November, 2026.

 ELIGIBILITY

-• Be a Jewish nonprofit organization (501c3 or fiscally sponsored)
+Be a nonprofit organization (501c3 or fiscally sponsored) with Jewish values

-• Have at least five (5) full-time paid staff
+Have at least five (5) full-time paid staff (see FAQs for more information on this)

-• Ensure your one-week break (5 consecutive work days) is available to all staff at the same time during the months of Aug ‘24-Feb ‘25 and will not take place during Jewish holidays or the week between Christmas and New Years.
+Ensure your one-week break (5 consecutive work days) is available to all staff at the same time during the months of March - November 2026 and will not take place during Jewish holidays.

 TIMELINE